makrai/notes/buechel18-emo-multiling-multitask-naacl.md

   * Valence dimension are usually much higher than for Arousal and Dominance
     * in line with former studies (Sedoc+ 2017; Li+ 2017)
   * ordering between Arousal and Dominance
-    * e.g., to EN, EN+ and IT: V > D \approx avg > A
+    * eg to EN, EN+ and IT: V > D \approx avg > A
-    * e.g., PL, NL and ID, less clear though Valence still stands out
+    * eg PL, NL and ID, less clear though Valence still stands out
     * We observe the same general pattern for the reference methods
 * comparison to Sedoc+ (2017), arguably one of most related contributions, they
   * MTLNN using the Common model achieves about 10%points better on VA